capt-meelo/capt-meelo.github.io/_posts/htb-secnotes.md

 ![SMB Access](/static/img/12/08.png)

-For us to execute nc.exe, let's create following PHP shell.
+To overcome the problem, let's first create the following PHP shell.
+This shell will be used to execute **nc.exe**.
 ![PHP Shell](/static/img/12/09.png)